MuhammadYeasin/Australian-Real-Estate-AI-Agent/LANGSMITH_SETUP.md

 - Check the project name matches in LangSmith
 - Wait a few minutes for traces to appear

+### API Call Errors
+- The integration uses the correct LangSmith API format: `client.create_run(name, inputs, run_type, project_name=...)`
+- If you see "missing 1 required positional argument: 'inputs'" errors, ensure you're using the latest version of the code

 ### Performance Issues
 - LangSmith adds minimal overhead
 - Disable tracing if needed by removing `LANGCHAIN_API_KEY`